Medical and Mental Health Care Ministry

 - A refresher sensitization seminar was held in the month of January 2016 for MHF trainees.

-- 21 Leaders from Buluya community participated in the MHF training held in Jinja in the month of February 2016, with two of them being trainers.
+- 21 Leaders from Buluya community participated in the MHF refresher courses held in Jinja in the month of February 2016, with two of them being trainers.

-- 24 University students also received MHF training in Kabale in the same month of February 2016.
+- 24 University students also received MHF refresher courses in Kabale in the same month of February 2016.

 - Lack of enough counselors and mental Health facilitators to attend to the vast Mental health needs in communities.